aleshaleksey/fansys23/05-skills.md

 - **Special**: Identifying beings by setting thresholds based on "Total dice" can get silly.
 Most people would know a dragon when they see one.
 As such general knowledge threshold can be used instead.
 - **Take care**: No. You either know it or don't.
 - **Try again**: no. You either know it or don't.

 ___
+#### Navigate

+Navigation allows a character to orientate themselves in space, find the best route from A to B, hold a course, or to plan logistics.
+In conjunction with cartographers' tools it can be used to create wonderful maps.
+Navigation can be anything from a "full round action" for orientating one-self, to a drawn out process for planning logistics.

+- **Find north:** Orientate your direction.
+Useful in unknown terrain.
+This is a full round action.
+  - Threshold = [Threshold of terrain with weather modifier - 5]
+- **Hold course:** Maintain your direction of travel when circumstances change (eg weather changes).
+This is a "secondary action".
+  - Threshold = [Threshold of terrain with weather modifier - 10]
+- **Orientate:** Use map and compass to locate yourself (eg when lost).
+This takes a minute.
+  - Threshold = [Threshold of terrain with weather modifier]
+  - Rush job (take "full round action" instead): Increase threshold by + 5.
+- **Plan route/logistics:** Plan out a route between two points.
+On a success, the party will be given the route that fulfills the desired criteria as closely as possible, pointing out potential hazards.
+The journey time will also be decreased by 10%.
+  - **Action**: 1 hour / day of route.
+2 hours / day if logistics are included.
+  - **Threshold**: [Terrain threshold] + [1 / 5 entities in the group] + [1 per vehicle in the group].
+- **Forecast**: Predict weather up to 24h ahead.
+The threshold = [terrain with weather modifier].
+- **Special**: A character with terrain mastery has a +4 to "navigate" in that terrain.
+- **Take care**: Yes.
+- **Try again**: Yes.
+If the situation changes, or extra data is gathered.
+Otherwise the result is the same.

+___
 ### WIS Based